Mary Evans (sect leader)

-Mary Evans (Mari Evan, 1735–1789), known as Mari y fantell wen (Mary of the white cloak) was the leader of a short-lived religious cult in Wales whose followers held that she was married to Christ and would never die.
-The cult soon dissolved after her death.
+Mary Evans (Mari Evan, 1735–1789), known as Mari y fantell wen (Mary of the white cloak) was the leader of a short-lived religious sect in Wales whose followers held that she was married to Christ and would never die.
+The sect soon dissolved after her death.

 Life

 Mary Evans was born in 1735, possibly in Ceredigion.

 She is thought to have come from Anglesey to Merionethshire around 1780.

 According to some accounts she was a maidservant at the Maentwrog rectory, while others say she lived in Breichiau in Llandecwyn parish, on the border with the Maentwrog.

 She had left her husband and was living with another man.

 Mary claimed she was betrothed to Christ, and convinced many people of her tale.

 She wore a red mantle at the head of a long procession to a marriage festival in Ffestiniog church, followed by a marriage feast in a tavern in Ffestiniog.